 This visit is not a head-to-toe physical.
 The goal is to create or update a plan to help you stay healthy.
 It's designed to help prevent disease and disability based on your current health and risk factors.

 The goal is to create a wellness plan

-Answering these questions can help you and your doctor come up with a plan to help you stay healthy and get the most out of your visit.
-This visit is covered once every 12 months.
-At your wellness visit, our health care team will:
+As part of your Annual Wellness Visit, your doctor will ask you to fill out a questionnaire called a Health Risk Assessment.
+Answering these questions can help you and your doctor come up with a plan to help you stay healthy.
+During your visit, your health care team will: